 👉 Join the Discussion6.
 LinkedIn Groups

-Professional, topic-focused groups like Social Media Examiner – Digital Marketing help keep you industry-smart.
+Professional, topic-focused groups like Social Media Examiner – Digital Marketing and Content Marketing Institute help keep you industry-smart.

 👉 Join the Discussion7.
 Facebook Groups

-Large communities like Social Media Managers Group and Facebook Ad Hacks are active with real-world problem solving.
+Large communities like Social Media Managers Group (200K+ members) and Facebook Ad Hacks remain active with real-world problem solving.

 👉 Join the Discussion8.
 Social Media Today Community